Assistant Director, University Financial Aid Compliance

 Ability to work without direct supervision.

-Classified Title: HSA Financial Aid Administrator Working Title: Assistant Director, University Financial Aid Compliance Role/Level/Range: ACRP/03/MC Starting Salary Range: Commensurate with experience Employee group: Full Time Schedule: M - F / 8:30am - 5:00pm Exempt Status: Exempt Location: 01-MD:Homewood Campus Department name: 10001447-Student Financial Services Personnel area: University Student Services
+Classified Title: HSA Financial Aid Administrator Working Title: Assistant Director, University Financial Aid Compliance Role/Level/Range: ACRP/03/MD Starting Salary Range: $54,080-$74,390-$94,710 Annually (Commensurate with experience) Employee group: Full Time Schedule: 5 days / 37.50 Exempt Status: Exempt Location: Remote Department name: Student Financial Services Personnel area: University Student Services

 The pre-employment physical for positions in clinical areas, laboratories, working with research subjects, or involving community contact requires documentation of immune status against Rubella (German measles), Rubeola (Measles), Mumps, Varicella (chickenpox), Hepatitis B and documentation of having received the Tdap (Tetanus, diphtheria, pertussis) vaccination.
 This may include documentation of having two (2) MMR vaccines; two (2) Varicella vaccines; or antibody status to these diseases from laboratory testing.
 Blood tests for immunities to these diseases are ordinarily included in the pre-employment physical exam except for those employees who provide results of blood tests or immunization documentation from their own health care providers.
 Any vaccinations required for these diseases will be given at no cost in our Occupational Health office.